 3. The Factoring Company Pays Your Invoices

-As soon as the factoring company approves your application, they will immediately pay you a percentage of your total invoice value, which is generally between 80% to 85% of the total value of your invoices.
+As soon as the factoring company for trucking approves your application, they will immediately pay you a percentage of your total invoice value, which is generally between 80% to 85% of the total value of your invoices.

 4. Your Clients Remit Payment to the Factoring Company